prezi/datateam/Vision.md

 Product Analytics
 -----------------
+- clear understanding of our user population:
+    - user segments
+    - what the value of Prezi for each segment is
+    - parameters such as ttp and retention measured for each
+    - funnel built for each user segment
+- thousands of A/B test experiments running in parallel to test the effect individual changes (instead of causation vs. correlation discussions)
+- relevant product changes are analyzed for their business impact

 Business Analytics
 ------------------
+- clear definition of important company-wide metrics
+- every Prezilian knows what they are, their definitions, their current value
+- changes in our metrics ("ttp went down") can be tracked back easily to root causes ("lots of students in europe went into trial a month ago")

 Data people and teams
 ---------------------
-- separation of concerns: each function has a separate 2 man team assigned
+- separation of concerns: each function has a separate >= 2 man team assigned
     - infrastructure and tools
     - dashboards
     - metrics
     - product analytics
     - business analytics